 Keep your product design team focused on creating products that satisfy the use scenarios.
 Don’t let them pitch the use scenarios over to development too soon.

 - Make the use scenario come to life

 - Be engineered just right (not over- or under-engineered)

 But keep an eye on how design decisions are impacting product profitability, also.
 Go to market with a minimally viable product.

 Even great products won’t sell if they’re packaged poorly.
 Poor packaging adds friction to the buying process, and can confuse buyers.
 Packaging must solve a user problem, too.

 Eliminate the risk of packaging cannibalizing your sales revenue.
 Keep the designers focused on packaging products into offers buyers can’t say no to.

 Truly effective packaging actually results in an ecosystem of purchases that increase revenue.
 Can you market-test your package options before you go to market?
 Can you incorporate good, better, best options?

-Before your product hits the market, the product team should focus on one thing.
+Before your product hits the market, the product strategy team should focus on one thing.
 That is, creating a product that solves a problem – from use to design to packaging.

 Hit Your Number With a Great Product: